-During the period under review, Mr. Fang Zhi Xiang, resigned on 14 February 2022.
+During the period under review, Mr. Fang Zhixiang, resigned on 14 February 2022.
 Following his resignation, the composition of the audit committee fell below the requirements under Rule 3.21 of the Listing Rules which provides that the audit committee must comprise a minimum of three members.
-The Company appointed Mr. So Chi Ming as independent non-executive director, chairman of the audit committee and a member of the remuneration committee on 13 April 2022 and became compliant with Rule 3.21 of the Listing Rules.
+Thus, the Company appointed Mr. So Chi Ming as independent non-executive director, chairman of the audit committee and a member of the remuneration committee on 13 April 2022 as complying with Rule 3.21 of the Listing Rules.